Graduate Student Handbook

 Department Head

-The Department Head serves multiple functions relative to graduate students and programs.
-Among these are oversight and approval of proposed graduate programs and associated forms, and ensuring that the quality and standards of the departmental M.S. and Ph.D. programs are upheld and maintained.
 The Department Head also serves as an advocate for LRES graduate students, and as a mediator of any disputes or difficulties encountered by graduate students that cannot be satisfactorily resolved by the student’s major advisor or graduate advisory committee.
 Students are encouraged to contact the Department Head before any such difficulties become exacerbated and/or prolonged.

-* * Graduate School links * *
+* * Helpful Links for Graduate Students * *